spencer-owens/catch-a-case/docs/new-project-setup.md

    - Break down the important considerations for our project.

 9.  @system-architecture.md
-   - Provide segmented overview of our project’s system architecture, including api routes.
+   - Provide segmented overview of our project's system architecture, including api routes.

 10. @product-requirements.md
    - Create actionable and implementation-ready set of requirements for our project.

 11. @tech-stack.md
-   - Describe the core technologies used (Node, Next.js, TypeScript, etc.) and their roles.
+   - Describe the core technologies used (Node, Vite, React, TypeScript, etc.) and their roles.

 12. @tech-stack-rules.md
    - Lay out best practices, limitations, and conventions for using the selected technologies.